ISISNeutronMuon/MDANSE/Doc/pages/H_gloss.rst

 4. **Configure Analysis Parameters:**
    - Define the appropriate parameters for frames and instrument resolution.
    - Specify the interpolation order for precise calculations.
    - Select the interpolation mode based on the available hardware and memory resources.
-Choose from the available options: one-time in-memory interpolation, repeated interpolation, one-time disk interpolation, or automatic mode.
+    Choose from the available options:
+    one-time in-memory interpolation [Default]: Fast but requires ample memory (recommended for small trajectories). repeated interpolation Slower but memory-efficient (suitable for medium trajectories). one-time disk interpolation Slower, low memory usage (for large trajectories, SSD recommended). automatic mode
-   - Set the number of preloaded frames if the "one-time disk interpolation" mode is selected.
+   - Set the number of preloaded frames if the "one-time disk interpolation" mode is selected.[Default: 50].
     Adjust the value to optimize memory usage and analysis speed.

 5. **Configure Q Vectors and Atom Selection:**
    Define the Q vectors based on the requirements of the analysis.